Skip to main content

 Protection

-Reporting death to the credit bureaus can help prevent the possibility of identity theft.
+Reporting a death to the credit bureaus can help prevent the possibility of identity theft.
 Sometimes a bad actor may take advantage of the situation and begin using the deceased’s credit cards if the account was not properly closed, or steal their identity, such as their Social Security number (SSN).

 You’re personally associated with the accounts